fastrivertech/fhir-mpi/README.md

 ### 5.4 Potential Operation

-The potential duplicate operation “$potential” retrieves potentially duplicated patient resources on the search criteria.
-Usually, an MPI requires manual resolution for the potential duplicates.
+The potential operation “$potential” retrieves potentially duplicated patient resources on the search criteria.
+Usually, an EMPI generates a task and requires manual resolution for the possible duplicates through a data stewardship interface.
+Not all EMPIs provides an interface to fetch a list of likely duplicates.

 ### 5.5 Merge Operation